-5. The Vice President of Student Affairs has the right to change the number and makeup of the judiciary committee as required to meet the needs of the campus, or the complaint at hand.
+- d.
+The Vice President of Student Affairs has the right to change the number and makeup of the judiciary or appeals committee as required to meet the needs of the campus, schedule availability, or the complaint at hand. - e.
+If the complaint has been brought by a member of the Judicial or Appeals Committee or the Vice President of Student Affairs, he/she shall recuse him/herself from the Committee's deliberations and voting.